Lene Hau: Cold atoms and nanoscale systems

-In 2009 Hau and team laser-cooled clouds of one million rubidium atoms to just a fraction of a degree above absolute zero.
+In 2009, Hau and team laser-cooled clouds of one million rubidium atoms to just a fraction of a degree above absolute zero.
 They then launched this millimeter-long atomic cloud towards a suspended carbon nanotube, located some two centimeters away and charged to hundreds of volts.
 The results were published in 2010, heralding new interactions between cold atoms and nanoscale systems.
 They observed that most atoms passed by, but approximately 10 per million were inescapably attracted, causing them to dramatically accelerate both in movement and in temperature.
 "At this point, the speeding atoms separate into an electron and an ion rotating in parallel around the nanowire, completing each orbit in just a few trillionths of a second.
 The electron eventually gets sucked into the nanotube via quantum tunneling, causing its companion ion to shoot away – repelled by the strong charge of the 300-volt nanotube – at a speed of roughly 26 kilometers per second, or 59,000 miles per hour."
-Atoms can rapidly disintegrate, without having to collide with each other in this experiment.
-The team is quick to note that this effect is not produced by gravity, as calculated in blackholes that exist in space, but by the high electrical charge in the nanotube.
-The experiment combines nanotechnology with cold atoms to demonstrate a new type of high-resolution, single-atom, chip-integrated detector that may ultimately be able to resolve fringes from the interference of matter waves.
+Atoms can rapidly disintegrate, without having to collide with each other, in this experiment.
+The team notes that this effect is not produced by gravity in black holes, as calculated for black holes in space, but by the high electrical charge in the nanotube.
+The experiment combines nanotechnology with cold atoms to demonstrate a new type of high-resolution, single-atom, chip-integrated detector that may ultimately resolve fringes from the interference of matter waves.
 The scientists also foresee a range of single-atom, fundamental studies made possible by their setup.